-Summary Sheet with you on Election Day.
-We hope that this information is helpful for your understanding of the issues to be voted upon at the 2018 Town Meeting.
-If you have questions, please feel free to call our office at 895 2226 x 301 or send an email to Heidi Carlson at FremontTA@comcast.net.
+We hope this information is helpful for your understanding of the issues to be voted upon in 2018.
+If you have specific questions that might be answered in advance of the Deliberative Session on Monday February 5, 2018, please feel free to call our office at 895 2226 x 301 or send an email to Heidi Carlson at FremontTA@comcast.net.